Nabeel-Rizwan/ProductIf/README.md

 # Job Search App Developed Through React Native

-ProductIf app provides jobs in the Uk, USA and Germany with filter functionality by fetching it through an API.
+ProductIf app provides list of jobs from the UK, USA and Germany with filter functionality by fetching it through an API.
-It provides filtering options with industrial UI.
+The app provides an industrial and professional look.
 Additionally, the app includes Job Insight data provided through API which helps to fetch Top 5 companies hiring for a job role helping candidates navigate better.
-The app requires no Signin/ Signout, reducing the time for searching jobs.
+There is no Signin or Registration process for the app, helping users to focus on job hunt.

 ## Demo